Grade 2-4 Teacher

 M.Ed., B.Ed, B.A.

-Andrea Page is the teacher for Grades 2 to 4 at Pear Tree Elementary.
-Leveraging her strong academic background, she delivers a whole-child approach to education, helping students become not only proficient learners, but exceptional people.
+Andrea holds a Masters of Education (M.Ed), specializing in Social Emotional Learning (SEL), from the University of British Columbia.
+Leveraging her strong academic background, Andrea delivers a whole-child approach to education, helping students become not only proficient learners, but exceptional people.
 Andrea believes that developing well-rounded students through academics, athletics, the arts, and an awareness of their local and global community, supports children in reaching their full potential.

 An expert in Social Emotional Learning, Andrea brings proficiency in teaching soft skills, such as executive function, social, emotional, and interpersonal attributes, giving her students the 21st century knowledge and tools they need to succeed in the classroom and beyond.

-Prior to joining Pear Tree Elementary in 2017, Andrea worked at Crofton House School (CHS) teaching grades K-2, and acting as Admissions Coordinator.
-At CHS, Andrea introduced the ‘Free to Be’ program, a positive-based social emotional program to educate adolescents about body image and provide them with tools to critically and objectively view media coverage.
-Andrea previously worked at West Point Grey Academy (WPGA) where she taught Grade 1.
+Prior to joining Pear Tree Elementary, Andrea worked at Crofton House School (CHS) teaching grades K-2, and acting as Admissions Coordinator.
+She also previously worked at West Point Grey Academy (WPGA) where she taught Grade 1.

 Andrea is passionate about the seamless integration of technology in education.
 While at CHS, she advocated for providing a parental portal for Seesaw, an online student portfolio and self-reflection system, and socio-emotional development through the Mind Yeti app.
 These tools have resulted in students communicating more effectively, focusing more clearly on tasks, and having a deeper understanding of what it means to be part of a community.